 In closing this section we consider non-zero rates of background mortality alongside non-zero levels of local relatedness (parameter a).
-The simulations in Figure 7 confirm the prediction (see related discussion in Appendix I) that for fixed conspicuousness the equilibrium level of defence decreases with increasing rates of background mortality.
+The simulations in Fig. 7 confirm the prediction (see related discussion in Appendix A) that for fixed conspicuousness the equilibrium level of defence decreases with increasing rates of background mortality.
 It is natural to expect that the value of anti-predatory defences diminishes when the level of threat outside of predation is significant.
 Since investment in chemical defences is costly, there is little benefit in investing in defences if this does not manifest as a notable increase in the life-span of prey (through a reduction in predation).
-Second and interrelated to the above is that the equilibrium level of defence can exhibit a decreasing relationship with respect to the conspicuousness (see Figures 6/7a and 6/7b) when the associated background mortality λ is low and that this relationship can switch to the converse when the background mortality increases (see Figures 6/7c and 6/7d).1
+Second and interrelated to the above is that the equilibrium level of defence can exhibit a decreasing relationship with respect to the conspicuousness (see Fig. 6/7a and 6/7b) when the associated background mortality λ is low and that this relationship can switch to the converse when the background mortality increases (see Fig. 6/7c and 6/7d).1

-We have established - this is done analytically in Appendix I.B - that the level of defence at equilibrium decreases with increasing values of the parameter λ , such that for small values of λ , the associated level of defence is high enough that prey are highly aversive for predators.
-In such cases the plots in Figures 6/7 (a),(b) suggest that prey can increase aversiveness further by increasing conspicuousness while simultaneously (slightly) decreasing investment in defence.
-In contrast, if λ is high, the overall level of defence is low and prey are not very aversive so that larger conspicuousness selects for slightly more investment in defence (see Figures 6/7 c, d).
+We have established - this is done analytically in Appendix A.2 - that the level of defence at equilibrium decreases with increasing values of the parameter λ , such that for small values of λ , the associated level of defence is high enough that prey are highly aversive for predators.
+In such cases the plots in Fig. 6/7 (a), (b) suggest that prey can increase aversiveness further by increasing conspicuousness while simultaneously (slightly) decreasing investment in defence.
+In contrast, if λ is high, the overall level of defence is low and prey are not very aversive so that larger conspicuousness selects for slightly more investment in defence (see Fig. 6/7c, d).
 The latter is likely because the gain in terms of (signalled) aversiveness outweighs the costs, which in turn can be traced back to with the choices of functional forms in (10).

 The predicted slope of the equilibrium curve is provided by the Implicit Function Theorem in \mathbb{R}^2 , which for the functions (10) used in the simulation takes the form shown in (29).
-As discussed in Appendix I.B the single term in the predicted equilibrium (26) that can accommodate changes in monotonicity is $(\lambda/DKQ) \times F'/F$ and describes the impact on fecundity (of increased defence) scaled as a proportion of background to predator-induced deaths.
+As discussed in Appendix A.2 the single term in the predicted equilibrium (26) that can accommodate changes in monotonicity is $(\lambda/DKQ) \times F'/F$ and describes the impact on fecundity (of increased defence) scaled as a proportion of background to predator-induced deaths.
 This quantity can be seen as an honest measure for the capacity of investment in aposematic defences to increase prey fitness (through favourable trade-off involving life-span and reproduction).
 When λ is low (and prey are aversive) it is optimal for prey to increase their reproductive success by reducing their toxicity in favour of slightly higher mortality (seen through increased conspicuousness).
 The functional forms are such that when λ is high (and prey are non-aversive) the optimal trade-off regime changes so that it is best for prey to reduce their reproductive success (by increasing toxicity) in favour of reduced predation (seen through an increased conspicuousness).
-The reader is strongly encouraged to compare the findings of Figures 6/7 with the analysis in Appendix I.B.

-Third, we remark that when the invasion fitness gradient along r is flat enough in either direction and provided the local relatedness parameter is strong enough, absolute resident fitness can have a notable influence on the evolution of prey traits.
-This is likely attributed to an amplification of the group effect that larger values of the parameter a has (see earlier explanation about frequency-dependence) and could explain why strategies with considerable signalling component are selected for when λ is sufficiently small (see Figures 7a and 7b).
-The latter is rather clearly showcased in Figure 7, where trajectories evolve against the invasion fitness gradient and toward increasing levels of the absolute resident fitness.
+The reader is strongly encouraged to compare the findings of Fig. 6/7 with the analysis can have a notable influence on the evolution of prey traits.
+This is likely attributed to an amplification of the group effect that larger values of the parameter a has (see earlier explanation about frequency-dependence) and could explain why strategies with considerable signalling component are selected for when λ is sufficiently small (see Figs. 7a and 7b).
+The latter is rather clearly showcased in Fig. 7, where trajectories evolve against the invasion fitness gradient and toward increasing levels of the absolute resident fitness.